LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Validation

-where $n$ denotes the number of test cases per project version, $a$ and $b$ are regression coefficients, and $c$ denotes the intercept of the quadratic regression model.
+The equation of the quadratic regression model is as follows. where $n$ denotes the number of test cases per project version, $a$ and $b$ are regression coefficients, and $c$ denotes the intercept of the quadratic regression model.

-Results of quadratic regression confirmed that the \textit{MT} and the number of test cases, for both \ourapproach~and ATM, follow a quadratic relationship as the coefficients on the quadratic term were statistically significant with $\alpha = 0.01$.
-This is, as expected, due to the fact that (1) similarity scores are measured between test case pairs, which increases quadratically with the number of test cases, and (2) the search space for GA increases rapidly with the number of test cases.
+The results of quadratic regression confirmed that the \textit{MT} and the number of test cases, for both \ourapproach~and ATM, follow a quadratic relationship as the coefficients on the quadratic term were statistically significant with $\alpha = 0.01$.
+This is, as expected, due to the fact that (1) similarity values are measured between test case pairs, which increases quadratically with the number of test cases, and (2) the search space for GA increases rapidly with the number of test cases.
+The $R^2$ values for the regression model of \ourapproach~and ATM/Combined were $98.89\%$ and $89.51\%$, respectively.
+This indicates that a high percentage of the variation in \textit{MT} can be explained by the number of test cases.
+However, the $R^2$ value for ATM/TreeEditDistance was only $50.36\%$, indicating that a much smaller proportion of the variation in \textit{MT} can be explained by the number of test cases in this case.
+This is because the preparation time of ATM/TreeEditDistance, which is part of its \textit{MT}, was also largely influenced by AST sizes.
+More discussions will be provided in the following section.

-However, a comparison of these coefficients indicates that the \textit{MT} of \ourapproach~increases one order of magnitude slower with the squared number of test cases per project version: $4.598e^{-04}$ for \ourapproach~versus $3.419e^{-03}$ and $1.925e^{-03}$ for ATM/Combined and ATM/TreeEditDistance, respectively.
-For large industry projects with large test suites, \ourapproach~is therefore much more scalable, in terms of \textit{MT}, and therefore a better option than ATM in practice.
+Moreover, a comparison of regression coefficients indicates that the \textit{MT} of \ourapproach~increases up to two orders of magnitude slower than ATM with the squared number of test cases per project version: $8.255e^{-06}$ for \ourapproach~versus $9.314e^{-05}$ and $4.446e^{-04}$ for ATM/Combined and ATM/TreeEditDistance, respectively.
+For large industry projects with large test suites, \ourapproach~is thus much more scalable in terms of \textit{MT}, and therefore a better option than ATM in practice.